duzun/p2peg.js/README.md

 p2peg.setSecret("some uniq secret that no one knows");
 ```

-Seed the P2PEG with some bits of data or your choise
+Seed the P2PEG with some bits of data of your choise

 ```javascript
 p2peg.seed("some (random) string");